 Moreover, the report does not address all potential questions related to public health and pandemic preparedness.
 For example, it does not cover the development of medical countermeasures, such as new vaccines, medications, and tests, and the need for further research.
 Nor does it address broader reforms regarding health care payment, insurance coverage, and the health care delivery system or concerns such as the global response to public health challenges.
-While such matters are also vitally important, an effective national public health system can significantly reduce the burdens on the health care system by preventing or mitigating illness and disability.
-We focus on an often-overlooked precondition for the United States to reach its full potential: the need for an effective national public health system.
+While such matters are also vitally important, an effective national public health system can significantly reduce the burdens on the health care system by preventing illness or mitigating the impact of disability on achieving the highest attainable level of health.
+We focus on an oftenoverlooked precondition for the United States to reach its full potential: the need for an effective national public health system.